MicrosoftDocs/machine-learning-server-docs/microsoft-r/notes/r-server-notes.md

   + The XML format for data exchange is deprecated, and will be removed from future versions of DeployR.

   + The API has been updated.
 [See the change history.](../deployr-api-reference.md#805)

+  + This release is of DeployR Enterprise only.

 + **Microsoft R documentation** has been moved from the product distribution to this site on MSDN.
 The “doc” directories in the RevoScaleR and RevoPemaR packages have been removed, as has the top-level R Server “doc” directory.